anwarhaq-cto-ciso/DevSecOps/README.md

 [Vagrant](https://www.vagrantup.com/) is a tool for building and managing virtual machine environments in a single workflow.
 With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases production parity, and makes the "works on my machine" excuse a relic of the past.
 It provides easy to configure, reproducible, and portable work environments built on top of industry-standard technology and controlled by a single consistent workflow to help maximize the productivity and flexibility of you and your team.

 [VMware Workstation](https://www.vmware.com/products/workstation-pro.html) is a hosted hypervisor that runs on x64 versions of Windows and Linux operating systems; it enables users to set up virtual machines on a single physical machine, and use them simultaneously along with the actual machine.

-## Contribute

-- [x] If would you like to contribute to this guide simply make a [Pull Request](https://github.com/mikeroyal/Open-Source-Security-Guide/pulls).

 ## License